mrahhal/GracefulExpandoObject/README.md

 ## `GracefulExpandoObject.Json`

-A Json.Net converter that converts GracefulExpandoObject.
+A Json.Net converter that converts to `GracefulExpandoObject`.

 ```
 PM> Install-Package GracefulExpandoObject.Json